AlsonSharma/MyDictionary/README.md

 # Dictionary API Mini Project

-Welcome to the Word Definition Search website!
-This simple web application allows users to search for the definition of English words using the Dictionary API.
+Welcome to the Your Dictionary Search website!
+This simple web application allows users to search for the definitions and meanings of English words using the Dictionary API.

 ## Usage